cfgmgmtcamp/2017-pdx-cfp/README.md

 ## How to submit a CFP

+This process is required for each individual submission ( 1 PR = 1 CfP )

 - Fork this site (https://github.com/cfgmgmtcamp/2017-pdx-cfp/)
 - Add your proposal to the __ignites__ or __presentations__ dir.
 An example and a template talk is available.
 - Add your bio to the __speaker__ dir.